 - 1 cup fresh basil leaves

-- Heat oil in wok on medium high.
+- Heat vegetable oil in a large pan or wok on medium heat.
 Add the red curry paste and cook for 30 seconds.

 - Take the wok off heat and add the fish sauce, lime juice and basil leaves.
-Let it rest for 5 minutes and serve.
+Let it rest for 5 minutes and serve with cooked rice.